Rumor spread in social network

 The spread of rumors is an important form of communication in society.
 There are two approaches to investigating the rumor spreading process: microscopic models and the macroscopic models.
-The macroscopic models propose a macro view about this process and are mainly based on the widely-used Daley-Kendall and Maki-Thompson models.
+The macroscopic models propose a macro view about this process and are mainly based on the widely used Daley-Kendall and Maki-Thompson models.
 Particularly, rumor spread can be viewed as a stochastic process in social networks.
 By contrast, the microscopic models are more interested on micro-level interactions between individuals.

 Rumor propagation models

 In the last few years, there has been a growing interest in rumor propagation in online social networks problems where different approaches have been proposed.

 Macroscopic models

 The first category is mainly based on the epidemic models.
 Pioneering research on rumor propagation using these models started during the 1960s.

 Epidemic models

 A standard model of rumor spreading was introduced by Daley and Kendall.
-Assume there are N people in total and those people in the network are categorized into three groups: ignorants, spreaders and stiflers, which are denoted as S, I, and R respectively hereinafter (in correspondance with the SIR model):
+Assume there are N people in total and those people in the network are categorized into three groups: ignorants, spreaders and stiflers, which are denoted as S, I, and R respectively hereinafter (in correspondence with the SIR model):